Search

 Carrying a new child growing in my womb!
 This is such a deep blessing that I cannot put it into words right now.

-The ability share my gifts of singing and playing piano.
+The ability to share my gifts of singing and playing piano.
 I attended a huge musical event this year with about ten thousand aspiring vocalists.
 It was a great reminder of how fortunate I am to live out this call to music ministry.

 Friends who stand by me even when I am not feeling like "myself."
 Such as...during my first trimester of pregnancy, for instance.)